all-laugh/AudioRecorder-TextToSpeech-SwiftUI/README.md

 ### Cannot:

 - alter speech synth speed/pitch in real-time
-- delete files...

 ### Future work (probably in a another project):

 - refactor the heck out
-- add delete functionality
-- improve playback experience while in "Recordings" tab.
-There are some bugs...